 I am vegan, or vegetarian, or have severe food allergies.
 What can I eat?

 We host a variety of food vendors each year, with multiple vegetarian and vegan options.
-Here is a list of our food vendors from Riot Fest 2019 (*denotes Vegetarian and/or Vegan options):
+Here is a list of our food vendors from Riot Fest 2021 as an example (*denotes Vegetarian and/or Vegan options):

 Billy Goat Tavern

 Dark Matter Coffee*